mlysikov/mlysikov/README.md

 Head of Software Development.
 Technical Lead.
 Oracle Developer.
 Data Engineer.
 Full Stack Developer
 ---------------------------------------------------------------------------------------------------

-Mikhail is is a competent leader and software developer with over 15 years of experience in IT.
+Mikhail is a competent leader and software developer with over 15 years of experience in IT.
 Mikhail has a wide range of interests: building traditional and cloud data warehouses, modern approaches to large data set analysis and big data processing, developing frontend and backend applications using JavaScript and Python.

 * 🌍  I'm based in Antalya, Turkey
 * ✉️  You can contact me at [lyssikoff@gmail.com](mailto:lyssikoff@gmail.com)